1 Akron General Avenue

 Akron General offers regional referral centers in Neuroscience, Cardiovascular Medicine, Cardiac Surgery, Cancer Care, Orthopedic Surgery, Sports Medicine and Women's Health.
 The Medical Center provides the highest level of emergency services, Level One Trauma, and is an area leader in diagnostic and outpatient services.
 Community locations in Akron, Green, Stow, Tallmadge and West Akron and an additional off-campus outpatient surgery center make healthcare for you and your family easy.

-Akron General Medical Center is Summit County's first Accredited Chest Pain Center (Society of Chest Pain Centers and Providers) and a Primary Stroke Center with the Gold Seal of Approval™ from the Joint Commission on Accreditation of Healthcare Organizations.
+Akron General is Summit County's first Accredited Chest Pain Center (Society of Chest Pain Centers and Providers) and a Primary Stroke Center with the Gold Seal of Approval™ from the Joint Commission on Accreditation of Healthcare Organizations.

-Akron General Medical Center owns and operates the area's most experienced rehabilitation hospital - Edwin Shaw Rehabilitation Institute - just north of Akron in Cuyahoga Falls, Ohio.
+Akron General owns and operates the area's most experienced rehabilitation hospital - Edwin Shaw Rehabilitation Hospital - just north of Akron in Cuyahoga Falls.
 Edwin Shaw has 35 staffed rehabilitation beds.
 It holds more CARF accreditations than any other rehab program in Ohio.
 Akron General acquired Edwin Shaw in May 2005.

-Akron General Medical Center is accredited by The Joint Commission.
+Akron General is accredited by The Joint Commission.
 Its standards are regarded as the most rigorous in the industry.
 The public may contact The Joint Commission for unresolved patient safety or quality care concerns at: